Tuukka Tiensuu: Kill Arman

-In 2008 Tiensuu created Kill Arman together with Arman Alizad.
+In 2008 Tiensuu created Kill Arman with Arman Alizad.
 This martial arts show spawned two seasons, written and directed by Tiensuu.
 It was distributed worldwide and it aired in over 100 countries.
 The series was nominated for the Best Finnish TV-show of the year in the 2010 Venla-gaala.

+Beyond Human Boundaries (Arman & Viimeinen Ristiretki)

+in 2012 Tiensuu started directing an adventure show with Arman Alizad, Beyond Human Boundaries.
+The series follows Alizad as he lives in extreme conditions in the most remote places on earth.
+The series aired in over 50 countries around the world.
+It won the "best reality series of the year" at the Finnish Emmys, Venla-gala, in 2013.
+As of 2023, it has aired for 4 seasons, from 2013 to 2023.
+Tiensuu has said that it is key to the production that it is filmed with a small camera which does not look like a film camera, so people do not realise they are making a television programme.

 Other projects

-Tiensuu has also worked as a TV-commercial director for different production companies, such as Verse Productions, Rabbit Films and MoonTV.
-He has also directed many music videos for popular Finnish artists such as Indica, Paleface and Petri Nygård.
+Tiensuu has worked as a TV-commercial director for different production companies, such as Verse Productions, Rabbit Films and MoonTV.
+He has also directed music videos for Finnish artists such as Indica, Paleface and Petri Nygård.